verida/did-server/ARCHITECTURE.md

 # Security

-- Each `DID document` is hashed using `keccak256` and signed using `secp256k1` (Ethereum hashing and signing algorithms) by the owner via the `proof` property.
+- Each `DID document` is converted to a string (via `JSON.stringify`), hashed using `keccak256` and signed using `secp256k1` (Ethereum hashing and signing algorithms) by the `DID document` controller via the `proof` property.
 The format of this proof matches the `proof` format as defined in the [Veriable Credentials standard](https://www.w3.org/TR/vc-data-model/#proofs-signatures)
 - The API verifies the `DID document` proof before writing any document changes to the `DID registry`
+- The `proof` remains on the `DID document` for any third party to verify

 An example `proof` property in the `DID Document`: